Outdoor Photography II

 Photographing inside of Glacier National Park helps maximize your time as you pick up tips for photographing habituated park wildlife, pinpointing shooting locations, and learning the ropes of working with park rangers.
 While at Triple D, you are afforded the opportunity to hone your technique photographing animals which may include grizzly bears, mountain lions, snow leopards, badgers and wolves.
 This experience helps you realize the value, and sales potential of working in a controlled environment.
 Michael critiques your work through the eyes of a photo buyer and leaves you with ideas to consider before the next outing.

-Complimentary parking is available at the hotel.
+Free parking is available at both hotels.

 RMSP is not responsible for cancellations due to medical or other emergencies or reimbursement of non-refundable airline tickets/hotel rooms in the event of a course cancellation.
 Please consider the purchase of trip/travel insurance.